lemanschik/lemanschik/html-api/html-api.md

 ```

 both sides implement the broadcast channel api and use the postmessage only to bridge to the broadcast channel for easyer debbugging

+That allows to implement functions by answering questions related to what, who, when, where, why, and how.